ALCOR-Thesis-and-Projects/.github/profile/README.md

 ## 📬 Support & Contacts

-For technical questions about repository setup, lab resources or academic guidance, reach out to your [supervisor](schiavella@diag.uniroma1.it).
+For technical questions about repository setup, lab resources or academic guidance, reach out to your supervisor at _schiavella@diag.uniroma1.it_.

 ---

 *Happy researching! 🚀*